Worldbuilding: loosely defined in Joe’s dictionary o’ the brain as having the power of the gods and abusing it for your own entertainment.

 That’s right, boys and girls!
 Today we’re gonna talk about one of the coolest things about writing: worldbuilding!
 Beware, though, as the building of worlds, neigh, universes is fraught with danger.
 It is a maze unlike no other.
 It’s not just dissecting one made up person’s psychology.
 It is developing a functioning, believable setting in your reader’s mind and it is very, very, very easy to get lost in there.
 Welcome to the danger zone.

 While attending Full Sail, I had an amazing class called Discovering New Worlds taught by a very smart man named Tom Lucas.
-(The dude is amazeballs.)
+(The dude is amazeballs.
+Check out his site here.)
 I’ve always loved the concept of building a world or even a universe, but I always had a tendency to get stuck.
-However, Tom being the excellent instructor that he is taught me how to do it without getting lost.
+However, Tom being the excellent instructor that he is, taught me how to do it without getting lost.
 Today I’m hoping to impart a bit of that knowledge unto you.
 So let’s get to it!

 - Establish some rules – Every world has rules and if you consistently break those rules you will find that your reader will not only lose trust in you but they’ll also never bother reading you again.
 Every world should have rules whether that world exists in a realm of magic, some far-flung planet light years away, or set in contemporary times.
 Make them, follow them, and profit.